What is Academic Assessment?

 At York College, the primary purpose of Academic Assessment is to continuously improve student learning by improving programs.
 The aim is to not only collect and examine evidence of student learning but to also use the results to make informed decisions regarding curriculum, pedagogy, resources and the assessment process itself.

-Academic Assessment at York is faculty driven and is done in coordination with faculty, department assessment liaisons, program coordinators, and the assessment team within the Office of Institutional Effectiveness.
-The goal is to work toward creating sustainable and effective methods to assess student learning and use the results to improve program within available resources.
+Academic Assessment at York is faculty driven and is done in coordination with faculty, department assessment liaisons, program coordinators, the academic assessment committee and the assessment team within the Office of Institutional Effectiveness.
+The goal is to work toward creating sustainable and effective methods to assess student learning and use the results to improve programs.

 Sources: Banta, Trudy W., and Catherine A. Palomba.
 Assessment Essentials, John Wiley & Sons, Incorporated, 2014.
 ProQuest Ebook Central, https://ebookcentral.proquest.com/lib/yorkcol-ebooks/detail.action?docID=1782543.